christinaheinze/core/README.md

-# Core: Conditional Variance Penalties and Domain Shift Robustness
+# CoRe: Conditional Variance Penalties and Domain Shift Robustness
-TensorFlow implementation of 'Core', proposed in ["Conditional Variance Penalties and Domain Shift Robustness"](https://arxiv.org/abs/1710.11469).
+TensorFlow implementation of 'CoRe' (COnditional Variance REgularization), proposed in ["Conditional Variance Penalties and Domain Shift Robustness"](https://arxiv.org/abs/1710.11469).

 ## Method
 The aim is to build classifiers that are robust against specific interventions.
 These domain-shift interventions are defined in a causal graph, extending the framework of Gong et al (2016).
 In contrast to Gong et al. we work on a setting where the domain variable itself is latent but we can observe for some instances a so-called identifier variables that indicates, for example, presence of the same person or object across different images.